-Despite its beautiful architecture, stunning parklands and bustling precincts, some of Adelaide’s most interesting spaces live underneath the city streets.
-Historians and local enthusiasts have devoted years to investigating rumours of intricate underground labyrinths and top-secret tunnels and - while many remain unconfirmed - some truly fascinating subterranean spaces have been discovered.
+Despite its beautiful architecture, stunning parklands and bustling precincts, some of Adelaide’s most interesting spaces are underneath the city streets.
+Historians and local enthusiasts have devoted years to investigating rumours of intricate underground labyrinths and top-secret tunnels, and although many remain unconfirmed, some truly fascinating subterranean spaces have been discovered.
 In fact, one of our beautiful hotels - the Adina Apartment Hotel Adelaide Treasury – sits right on top of one.

 The Treasury Tunnels, underneath the hotel, date back to 1839 and are without a doubt the city’s most inviting underground passageways.
 Originally built so government staff could move between key buildings around Victoria Square, the tunnels and connecting basements were also used to store everything from important state documents to printing materials during the mid-late 1800s and early 1900s.
 The Treasury Vaults are the most famous of these storage spaces, having housed nearly 13 tonnes of gold between February 1852 and February 1853 alone.
 These days, the eerily charming spaces play host to regular art exhibitions and events, inviting modern day explorers to enjoy the underground world in its best light.